-The CA regularly calibrates the time through the trusted time source to ensure the accuracy of the time values of each operation of the Certificate Management Center, including but not limited to the following time values:
+The CA regularly calibrates the time through the trusted time source to ensure the accuracy of the time values of each operation of this CA, including but not limited to the following time values:

 - 1. Time of certificate issuance;

 - 2. Time of certificate revocation;

 - 3. Time of CRL issuance; and

 - 4. Time of OCSP issuance.